-- Review your current approach and spring clean where appropriate - Engage with the leaders of the business as many of the proposed changes will impact on them and help them understand those issues which they must manage and those they can delegate - Review your approach to identification, management and control of your processes - Start to consider how you can adopt and benefit from the concept of risk and opportunity management. - If you have certification to more than one standard, start to consider the benefits to be gained from management system integration - Read the introduction section of the standard, it contains some very valuable guidance on the concepts contained in the standard.
+- Buy ISO 14001 Advanced Access and read the FDIS copy and start to think about how the key clauses affect your organization - Review your current approach and spring clean where appropriate - Start to think about the context of your organization - Engage with the leaders of the business as many of the proposed changes will impact on them and help them understand those issues which they must manage and those they can delegate - Review your approach to identification, management and control of your processes - Start to consider how you can adopt and benefit from the concept of risk and opportunity management. - If you have certification to more than one standard, start to consider the benefits to be gained from management system integration.